Mbeya Tanzania Travel Guide

 Ask "Hii ni Halali?"
 (Is this Halal?).

-Plan to come with your own provisions.
+Plan to carry your own provisions.

 Ugali, being corn-based, is naturally gluten-free.
 Rice is another gluten-free staple.
 You should avoid wheat-based items like bread, mandazi, and chapatis.